Live Sports Betting Odds

 Futures betting

-• NBA futures: NBA Finals, Rookie of the Year, etc.
+• Predictions for the NBA Finals, Rookie of the Year, and other NBA awards.

-• NHL futures: Stanley Cup, Hart Trophy, etc.
+• NHL Futures: Stanley Cup, Hart Trophy, and More

-• NCAA basketball futures: Final Four, Player of the Year
+• Predictions for the NCAA basketball tournament include the Final Four teams and the Player of the Year.

 Prop betting

-• Will Dylan Larkin score a goal in the game — yes/no?
+• Will Dylan Larkin score a goal in the game?
+Answer with yes or no.

-• Who will have more hits plus walks in the game — Miguel Cabrera or Jose Abreu?
+• In the game, who will amass more hits and walks: Miguel Cabrera or Jose Abreu?

-Props can also be based on team or game circumstances, such as which side will have more rushing yards or whether overtime will be needed to decide the game.
+Props can also be determined by game or team circumstances, such as predicting which team will have more rushing yards or if the game will go into overtime.

 Live (in game) betting

-• Updated odds for moneyline, spreads and totals
+• Revised odds for moneyline, point spreads, and over/under totals.

 • Betting on quarters and halves